What is a CSA?

 I think a crime was reported to the police.
 Do I still need to report it?

 Yes.
-Please fill out a CRIME STATISTIC REPORT FORM, even if you believe the crime has been reported.
+Please fill out a CSA REPORTING FORM, even if you believe the crime has been reported.
 If there are duplicate reports, the CCO will be able to ensure it is in the statistics.
 We would hate to miss reporting because someone thought it had already been done.

 What are my responsibilities?